Free Fall (2013 film): Plot

-Marc finds his unit being lectured on acceptance, and that discrimination will not be tolerated; he finds out that Kay was discovered at a gay bar that the unit raided.
-He then shows up at Kay's apartment and tells him that he didn't ask for Kay to come in and screw up his life.
-His conflicted jealousy causes him to accuse Kay of going to the bar to find other men to sleep with.
-Kay calls Marc selfish, only thinking of himself and never of his lover, but says he loves him and that he isn't sleeping with anyone else.
-Marc tries to leave but breaks down in Kay's arms and the two share an intimate kiss.
+Marc later finds out that Kay was discovered at a gay bar that the unit raided.
+He then shows up at Kay's apartment and accuses Kay of going to the bar to find other men to sleep with.
+Kay calls Marc selfish but says he loves him and that he is not sleeping with anyone else.
+Marc tries to leave but breaks down in Kay's arms and the two share a kiss.

 Later, Kay attacks his fellow officer Limpinski, following a homophobic incident.
 Marc gets hit in an attempt to separate the two.
-Kay visits Marc in the hospital, and though Marc tells him to leave before his mother arrives, the two end up sharing a passionate kiss that Marc's mother ends up witnessing.
+Kay visits Marc in the hospital, and the two share a kiss that Marc's mother witnesses.
 After Marc catches up to her, they have an argument and Marc leaves alone.
-Later, Kay arrives at a party after Bettina's invite, where Marc's parents tell him to stay away from Marc due to his new family.
+Later, Kay arrives at a party after Bettina's invitation, where Marc's parents tell him to stay away from Marc due to his new family.
 Marc, overhearing the conversation, tells him to leave.

 Marc visits Kay at his apartment to find Kay's face bruised following an altercation with Limpinski.
-Marc advises him to transfer to another unit to protect himself, and Kay asks about the future of their relationship.
+Marc advises him to transfer to another unit, and Kay asks about the future of their relationship.
 Marc returns the key to his apartment and departs.
 He returns home to find Bettina packing to leave with their son; she has learned that he has been lying about working night shifts and wants him gone by the time she has returned, questioning Marc's friendship with Kay.
-Marc does not admit to his romantic relationship with Kay.
-Marc tries to see her at Frank's house, and admits to her his affair with Kay.
+Marc visits her at Frank's house, and admits his affair with Kay.

-She eventually returns to the house with their son, but there is emotional distance between them.
+Bettina eventually returns to the house with their son, but there is emotional distance between them.
 Marc tries to visit Kay at his apartment to find it empty; Kay has moved, also departing from the unit without notice.
 When Limpinski tries to goad Marc about his relationship with Kay, Marc taunts him, leading Limpinski to assault him.
-Frank witnesses this and implies that Limpinski will be let go for this.
-Marc, unhappy, visits the gay bar alone, and though he seeks a sexual encounter with another man, he ends up rebuffing him.
-Back at the house, Marc and Bettina admit to each other that they can't see their relationship going on as before.
+Frank witnesses this and implies that Limpinski will be let go.
+Marc, unhappy, visits the gay bar alone, and though he initiates a sexual encounter with another man, he ends up rebuffing him.
+Back at the house, Marc and Bettina admit to each other that they cannot see their relationship continuing.
 The film concludes with Marc at the academy, on a jog with his peers as in the first scene of the film; he outpaces them and runs ahead, alone.